Sonchus arvensis aka Field Sowthistle

 Field Sowthistle, Sowthistle, Field Sow Thistle

-How to care for Field Sowthistle
+How difficult is it to take care of Field Sowthistle

 Even if you don't have a green thumb, you can successfully care for Field Sowthistle due to its easy-going nature.